Wisconsin State Law Library

 Jury Instruction

-§ 940.225(2)(k) Second Degree Sexual Assault: Sexual Contact or Intercourse by a Law Enforcement Officer with a Person Detained or In Custody
+§ 940.225(2)(k) Second Degree Sexual Assault: Sexual Contact by a Law Enforcement Officer with a Person Detained or In Custody

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant, who is a law enforcement officer, had sexual contact or sexual intercourse with a person who was detained or in custody.
+To be guilty of this offense, the prosecution must prove that the defendant, who is a law enforcement officer, had sexual contact with a person who was detained or in custody.

 Elements of the Offense

-1. Defendant’s Status as a Law Enforcement Officer: The defendant must be a law enforcement officer at the time of the sexual contact or sexual intercourse.
+1. Defendant’s Status as a Law Enforcement Officer: The defendant must be a law enforcement officer at the time of the sexual contact.

-2. Sexual Contact or Sexual Intercourse: The defendant must have had sexual contact or sexual intercourse with the victim.
+2. Sexual Intercourse: The defendant must have had sexual intercourse with the victim.

 3. Victim’s Status: The victim must be: